giabach1106/MGHT-Scraper/README.md

 It then merges each chapter’s PDFs into one `chapter_{N}_merged.pdf`.
 If you scrape multiple chapters, it can also merge all chapters into **`all_chapters_merged.pdf`**.
 For JSON, each chapter gets a **`chapter_{N}.json`**.

-> **Disclaimer**: Ensure you have permission to save these materials.
-Respect copyright and the platform’s policies.
+> **Disclaimer**: Please ensure you have the right to save and use these materials.
+Respect copyright laws and the platform's policies.
+You must rent or purchase the book before scraping its content, thereby legally obtaining the right to use it for personal purposes.
+However, this script should only be used for educational purposes.

 ## Features